DeepRegNet/DeepReg/demos/paired_mrus_brain/README.md

 ## Pre-trained Model

-A pre-trained model will be downloaded after running [demo_data.py](./demo_data.py) and unzipped at dataset folder under the demo folder.
+A pre-trained model will be downloaded after running [demo_data.py](./demo_data.py) and unzipped at the dataset folder under the demo folder.
 This pre-trained model will be used by default with `deepreg_predict`.
-Run the user-trained model by specify `--ckpt_path` to where the ckpt files are save, in this case (specified by `deepreg_train` as above), /logs/learn2reg_t1_paired_train_logs/.
+Run the user-trained model by specifying with `--ckpt_path` the location where the ckpt files will be saved, in this case (specified by `deepreg_train` as above), /logs/learn2reg_t1_paired_train_logs/.

 ## Data